isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 ```
 createForm() {
 		this.sampleFormGroup = this.fb.group({
-			ParentPickerGroup:TaxPeoplePickerComponent.buildItem()
+			ParentPickerGroup:TaxPeoplePickerComponent.buildItem(true)
 			});
 	}
 ```

-The FormGroup is created through the static method 'buildItem' from TaxPeeoplePickerComponent.
+The FormGroup is created through the static method 'buildItem' from TaxPeoplePickerComponent.
+You need to specify true if you want to make it required, or false if a people selection is NOT required.

-Object UserInfoListEntry: this is the object that is bound and repreent a person either in the picker and in the autocomplete (drop down).
+Object UserInfoListEntry: this is the object that is bound and represents a person either in the picker and in the autocomplete (drop down).

 it has the following properties: title, jobtitle, name and email and i believe they match to the column names in SharePoint's user information list.
 It also has an id porperty, which is the id column in Sharepoint.